 - Pin for later

-What are compression socks and why should you wear them when traveling?
+What are compression socks and why should you wear compression socks on a plane?

 When sitting for prolonged periods of time, gravity pulls your blood down into your extremities, making it more challenging for that blood to effectively return to the heart for re-oxygenation.
 A pair of compression socks will help fight back on gravity’s pull to your bloodstream and make it easier for your blood to return up to your heart from your legs and feet.